 Often, it underscores historical or social change.

-Let’s examine an example from the French, historical satire comic book series, The Adventures of Asterix by Goscinny and Uderzo.
+Let’s examine an example from the French satire comic book series, The Adventures of Asterix by Goscinny and Uderzo.

-The central conflict and organizing idea throughout the Asterix series is Ancient Rome’s relentless pursuit of empire versus a steadfast village of Gauls (ancient inhabitants of what is now France) who resist it via their wits and magic.
+The central conflict and organizing idea throughout the Asterix series is Ancient Rome’s imperialist conquest.
+It follows a steadfast village of Gauls (ancient inhabitants of what is now France) who resist the Romans’ expansionist greed using their wits and magic.

 The comic’s creators show the disruptions this process causes, including the environmental devastation in the nearby forest.
-The Gauls’ way of life is challenged as their quarry (wild boar) flee from their natural habitat.
+The Gauls’ way of life is challenged as their food source (wild boar) flees from its natural habitat.

 When settlers start arriving at the Mansions, this also disrupts trade and industry in the nearby Gallic village.
-The village becomes a local tourist attraction for rich city retirees.
-Locals compete for the Romans’ cash money.
-The boom pushes prices up, then crashes prices as the market is flooded with similar competing products.
+The village becomes a local tourist attraction for rich retirees.
+Locals compete for the Romans’ money.
+Locals resent having to suddenly pay ‘tourist’ prices in their village.
+The boom pushes prices up, then crashes prices as the market is flooded with similar products competing for the Romans’ money.

-Throughout, Goscinny and Uderzo use the natural environment, its ‘before and after’, creatively:
+Throughout, Goscinny and Uderzo use the natural environment creatively and as an active ‘player’ in the story:

-- They show the effects of social and political change (Caesar’s creation of the colony) on the environment, followed by the snowballing social effects of these environmental changes.
-Indigenous people (the Gauls) pay the price.
-We see environmental change create dangerous stakes and tensions
+- They show the effects of urban development on the environment, followed by the snowballing social effects of these changes.
+Indigenous people (the Gauls) pay the price for city-dwellers dreams of idyllic retirement.
+We see environmental change create dangerous stakes and tensions between different groups

-4: What figurative ideas could environment in your story represent?
+4: What symbolic ideas could environment in your story create?

 As much as environment is often literal – settings portrayed as real mountains, streams, fields and forests – it also is rich with images that can be read in symbolic, non-literal ways.